📋 Table of Contents

 Brussels and its Grand-Place which hosts the main Christmas market is an ideal destination for gourmets looking for Belgian chocolate or regional sweets during the holiday season.
 You will also find plates of steamed snails or mussels on offer.
 You can put on your skates and slide on the ice rink.
 Or simply admire the Christmas tree, the sounds, and light show at the Grand-Place.

-Dates 2023: from November 24 to December 31
+Dates 2025: from November 28th to January 4th

 Budapest Christmas Market | Hungary